 After three years of presentations in theaters and festivals in Brazil and abroad, Christiane Jatahy decided to translate the experience of the play it into a cinematographic experience: the film The Absence that moves us.

 2008/ 2012 – THE FILM

-Ten devices were created for the filming:
+Ten basics were set out for the filming:

 - five actors.

-- a single lease.
+- a single place.

 - thirteen continuous hours of footage.

 - Since there are no scene cuts, the actors are directed during shooting by text messages.

 - The actors are waiting for someone they really don’t know if he or she will show up.

 - they follow scripts, but do not know each other’s scripts.